Matthew530419/git-manual/README_git-manual.md

 - `git config --list`: Show user all setting list.
 - `q`: exit and come back to terminal.
 - `git config --global core.editor "code"`: Setting with cmd configuration starting with vscode. no matter what exit vscode.
 - `git config --global core.editor "code --wait"`: Setting with cmd configuration starting with vscode.
-However, we can not use terminal configuration until exting vscode.
+However, we can not use terminal configuration until exiting vscode.
 - `git config --global -e`: Edit setting with vscode.
 - `code .`: Connection with vscode.
 - `git config --global user.name "Matthew530419"`: Setting user information for name.